opencomputeproject/onie/docs/design-spec/nos_interface.rst

 problem.
 Or use `wget <http://linux.die.net/man/1/wget>`_ to download more tools and files.

-Two useful commands included with ONIE are:
+A few useful commands included with ONIE are:

-- ``install_url`` -- It takes one argument, a URL to a NOS installer.
+- ``onie-nos-install`` -- It takes one argument, a URL to a NOS installer.
 This command downloads and installs from the URL, just as if it had been *discovered*.

-- ``update_url`` -- It takes one argument, a URL to an ONIE updater.
+- ``onie-self-update`` -- It takes one argument, a URL to an ONIE updater.
 This command downloads and runs the updater, just as if it had been *discovered*.
 See the :ref:`updating_onie` section for more about updating ONIE.

+- ``onie-stop`` -- Stop the discovery process.
+This can be useful in debugging cases where the discovery process is interfering with the debug.
+With the discovery process disabled the system is quiet and you can poke around.

 To invoke the rescue operation, the running NOS sets the ``onie_boot_reason`` U-Boot environment variable to the value ``rescue``